awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-create.md

 To ingest source content, create an asset in AWS Elemental MediaPackage\.
 When MediaPackage ingests content, it creates a unique playback URL for every packaging configuration that's associated with the asset\.

 **Important**
 To ingest an asset, MediaPackage must have permissions to access the Amazon S3 bucket where the source content is stored\.
-To create a role that gives MediaPackage the right permissions, see [Allowing AWS Elemental MediaPackage to Access Amazon S3](setting-up-create-trust-rel.md)\.
+To create a role that gives MediaPackage the right permissions, see [Allowing AWS Elemental MediaPackage to Access Other AWS Services](setting-up-create-trust-rel.md)\.

 To create an asset, you can use the AWS Elemental MediaPackage console, the AWS CLI, or the MediaPackage API\.
 For information about creating a packaging configuration with the AWS CLI or MediaPackage API, see [Assets](https://docs.aws.amazon.com/mediapackage-vod/latest/apireference/assets.html) in the *AWS Elemental MediaPackage VOD API Reference*\.